riceissa/issarice.com/wiki/june-2016-givewell-board-meeting.md

 15:42: can you talk about the types of people you have hired? where do they stand? what percentile of ability/experience/pay?

-16:11: helpful to talk separately about open phil. for GW research, most are entry-level.
+16:11: helpful to talk separately about Open Phil. for GW research, most are entry-level.
 6 months to 2 years to train (!!). that's the 25th to 75th percentile.